Ceviche is one of those dishes that once you try, you can’t seem to forget. It’s the South American answer to Asian raw fish dishes like sushi.

 Ceviche is an homage to sea produce.
 It’s a way to make the most of even the tiniest bits of fish.

-It celebrates freshness and spontaneity.
+This Mexican-like soup celebrates freshness and spontaneity.
 This is why many side dishes for ceviche come from the sea too.

 A steaming hot shrimp broth made with shrimp shells and heads, dried shrimp, chili peppers and veggies is a great ceviche companion.